-This article contains a list of useful tips & tricks for using the perf utility with Scylla.
+This article contains useful tips & tricks for using the perf utility with Scylla.
 The perf utility is particularly useful when debugging a pegged shard.

 Due to its thread-per-core nature, looking at aggregates is rarely useful as it tends to hide bad behavior that is localized to specific CPUs.
-Looking at an individual CPUs will make those anomalies easier to see.
-Once you identify that a Scylla shard is behaving in a way that merits investigation (for example, by noticing through the Scylla Monitor shard view on a specific node that a particular shard is more loaded than others), you can use the
+Looking at an individual CPU will make those anomalies easier to see.
+Once you notice that a Scylla shard requires investigation (for example, when the Scylla Monitor shard view shows that a particular shard is more loaded than others), you can use the

-seastar-cpu-map.sh script described here to identify which Linux CPU hosts the Scylla shard in question.
+seastar-cpu-map.sh script described here to determine which Linux CPU hosts that Scylla shard.
 For example:

 -C 1 argument to restrict